-A facsimile of the Food Security Supplement questionnaire is is available on the ERS Web site (address at end of this document) and on the public-use data file CD-ROM available from the Census Bureau.
+A facsimile of the Food Security Supplement questionnaire is available on the ERS website and on the public-use data file CD-ROM available from the Census Bureau.
 Variable names in the data dictionary generally consist of the prefix HE (household variable, edited) followed by the question number from the questionnaire.
 The major sections are as follows:

 - (1) Food Spending (HES1A-HES8). - (2) Food Assistance Program Participation (HES9-HESP9). - (3) Food Sufficiency and Food Security (HESS1-HESSHM5).
-This section includes the 18 food security and hunger questions that are used to calculate the Household Sood Security Scale. - (4) Ways of Avoiding or Ameliorating Food Deprivation Coping Strategies (HESC1-HESC4). - (5) Minimum Food Spending Needed (HES10-HES12)
+This section includes the 18 food security and hunger questions that are used to calculate the Household Food Security Scale. - (4) Ways of Avoiding or Ameliorating Food Deprivation Coping Strategies (HESC1-HESC4). - (5) Minimum Food Spending Needed (HES10-HES12)